wout/lucky_svg_sprite/README.md

 Run `shards install`.

 __📄️ Note:__ *Installation might take a while since the generator binary needs to be built.
-Be patient.*
+Having it built now, means that you'll have instantaneous sprite regeneration.
+So, don't worry, be patient and grab a ☕️.*

 ## Usage